Near Fort Anne in Washington County, New York — The American Northeast (Mid-Atlantic)

 Location.
 43° 26.78′ N, 73° 27.067′ W. Marker is near Fort Anne, New York, in Washington County.
 Marker is on U.S. 4, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Fort Ann NY 12827, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Battle Hill (approx. 2.2 miles away); Fort Anne (approx. 2.6 miles away); Half-Way Creek (approx. 2.7 miles away); a different marker also named Fort Anne (approx. 2.8 miles away); Old Well (approx. 2.8 miles away); Fort Ann War Memorial / Henry Sartwell / Lester Archer Fort Anne First Baptist Church (approx. 3 miles away); Old Stone House Library (approx. 3 miles away).
+Battle Hill (approx. 2.2 miles away); Fort Anne (approx. 2.6 miles away); Fort Ann Through History (approx. 2.6 miles away); Lakes to Locks Passage (approx. 2.6 miles away); Half-Way Creek (approx. 2.7 miles away); Oldest House (approx. 2.8 miles away); a different marker also named Fort Anne (approx. 2.8 miles away); Old Well (approx. 2.8 miles away).
 Touch for a list and map of all markers in Fort Anne.

 More about this marker.
 This lonely plaque is on a singular rock by this isolated pull off on US 4 beside a barren field.
 This marker needs a little love.

 Credits.
 This page was last revised on July 15, 2019.
-This page originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 45 times since then.
+It was originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 103 times since then and 9 times this year.
 Photos: 1, 2. submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.